LA3D/Modular-FAIR-Ontology-Template/README.md

-# Modular Ontology Template
+# FAIR Modular Ontology and Vocabulary Template

-This template provides a structured approach for building and maintaining modular ontologies that follow the FAIR Guidelines for Ontologies and Vocabularies.
+This template provides a structured approach for building and maintaining modular ontologies and vocabularies that follow the FAIR Guidelines for Ontologies and Vocabularies.
 It uses a GitHub-based repository structure to store and manage ontology modules, design patterns, versioning, competency questions, provenance logs, and documentation.
+The ontology will be aligned with and use web standard ontologies where possible.

 ## Repository Structure